rclone/rclone/docs/content/chunker.md

 Files larger than chunk size will be split in chunks.
 Enter a size with suffix k,M,G,T. Press Enter for the default ("2G"). chunk_size> 100M
 Choose how chunker handles hash sums.
+All modes but "none" require metadata.
 Enter a string value.
 Press Enter for the default ("md5").
-Choose a number from below, or type in your own value / Chunker can pass any hash supported by wrapped remote 1 | for non-chunked files but returns nothing otherwise.
+Choose a number from below, or type in your own value 1 / Pass any hash supported by wrapped remote for non-chunked files, return nothing otherwise
    \ "none"
- 2 / MD5 for composite files.
-Requires "simplejson".
+ 2 / MD5 for composite files
    \ "md5"
- 3 / SHA1 for composite files.
-Requires "simplejson".
+ 3 / SHA1 for composite files
    \ "sha1"
+ 4 / MD5 for all files
+   \ "md5all"
+ 5 / SHA1 for all files
+   \ "sha1all"
-   / Copying a file to chunker will request MD5 from the source 4 | falling back to SHA1 if unsupported.
-Requires "simplejson".
+ 6 / Copying a file to chunker will request MD5 from the source falling back to SHA1 if unsupported
    \ "md5quick"
- 5 / Similar to "md5quick" but prefers SHA1 over MD5.
-Requires "simplejson".
+ 7 / Similar to "md5quick" but prefers SHA1 over MD5
    \ "sha1quick"
 hash_type> md5
 Edit advanced config? (y/n)